gxshub/mopmc/README.md

 ### Use Pre-configured Docker Image
 A pre-configured environment for compiling MOMPC is defined in a [__mopmc-env__](https://hub.docker.com/r/gxsu/mopmc-env) Docker image, which is in the Docker Hub.
-<em>This Docker image is built for the AMD64 architecture but not the ARM64 architecture.</em>
+<em>This Docker image is built for the AMD64 architecture only.
+As this project is being actively developed, the pre-built mopmc may not be the latest version.</em>
 To run a Docker container with GPU acceleration, the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/index.html) is required.
 Follow the